Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 How Do You Build a Custom Framework?

-Instead, build a custom framework for every case using this approach: ask yourself, "What 3 to 4 things must be true for me to confidently make a recommendation?"
-Those become the buckets of your framework.
+Instead, build a custom framework for every case by asking yourself: "What 3 to 4 things must be true for me to confidently make a recommendation?"
+Those become your buckets, and the structure must be MECE, meaning the parts do not overlap and nothing important is missing.

 - The organic snack market is large and growing